 Table of Contents (clickable)

 Spincasting reels are the easiest of all designs to use, and they’re perfect for novice anglers.
-In fact, plenty of fishermen began their angling careers with the venerable Zebco 33, and there are a wide range of excellent choices if you’re looking to outfit someone new to the water.
+In fact, plenty of fishermen began their angling careers with the venerable Zebco 33 spincast reel, and there are a wide range of excellent choices if you’re looking to outfit someone new to the water.

-Traditionally seated above the rod like a casting reel, using them is as easy as depressing a thumb button and releasing it when you want the line to flow freely.
+Traditionally seated above the rod like a casting reel, using spincast reels is as easy as depressing a thumb button and releasing it when you want the line to flow freely.

-Some models now include a trigger casting system, riding below the rod like a spinning reel.
+Some spincast reels now include a trigger casting system, riding below the rod like a spinning reel.
 Essentially the same design, the difference that tells is that you cast by pulling a finger-level, releasing it--just as you would with the thumb button--when you want the line to run.

-They sport a spool that is aligned perpendicularly to the direction of the rod, and they use a series of take-up pins to retain and release line.
-Unfortunately, those pins are prone to wear, and spincasters are often not the most durable choice.
+They sport a spool that is aligned perpendicularly to the direction of the fishing od, and they use a series of take-up pins to retain and release line.
+Unfortunately, those pins are prone to wear, and spincast reels are often not the most durable choice.

 The drag adjustment is often a dial located on the top of the reel, but it can sometimes also be a star-shaped knob behind the reel handle.

 Spinning reels are probably the most popular choice on the water.
 They’re robust, easy to use, and cast well, especially in the wind.
 Designed to work best with line less than 10-pound test (diameter), most light action rods will wear a spinning reel, as will virtually all ultralights.
-But larger spinning reels are available for surf casting, and there’s no doubting their strength and effectiveness.
+But larger spinning reels are available for surf casting, called surf casting reels, and there’s no doubting their strength and effectiveness.
+Surf fishing obviously leads to big fish so surf fishing reels tend to be a bit beefier than standard spinning reels.

 To cast a spinning reel, you first catch the line with your fore-finger, and then open the bail.
 At that point, the line will flow freely.
 Simply closing the bail after you cast allows the reel handle to do its thing.